raspberrypilearning/sensing-science/lesson-5/lesson.md

 - Attach the balloon to the conical flask and place in a water bath at 25 degrees centigrade
 - Start the python code
 - Leave the flask in the water bath for the next hour
 - Mount the Raspberry Pi camera in a clamp stand.
-In this example I have attached it to a drinking straw.
+In this example, we have attached it to a drinking straw.

 ![set_up](images/ferm1.png)

-- The Raspberry Pi will take a photo of the reaction mixture every 5 minutes for 1 hour
+- The Raspberry Pi will take a photo of the reaction mixture every five minutes for one hour

 ![set_up](images/ferm3.png)
 ![set_up](images/ferm4.png)